The Higman operations and embeddings of recursive groups: Definitions, references, preliminary constructions

 The concept of \textit{benign subgroups} is the key group-theoretical notion used in \cite{Higman Subgroups in fP groups} to connect the sets in $\BB$ with subgroups in free groups, needed in construction of embeddings into finitely presented groups.
 A subgroup $H$ in a finitely generated group $G$ is called a benign subgroup in $G$, if $G$ can be embedded in a finitely presented group $K$ with a finitely generated subgroup $L\le K$ such that $G \cap L = H$.

 For basic properties and examples of benign subgroups we refer to Section~3 in \cite{Higman Subgroups in fP groups} or to subsections~3.1 and 3.2 in \cite{A modified proof}.

-In the sequel we reserve the letters $K,L$ for these specific groups only.
-In particular, if we have $K,L$ for an ``old'' group, and then we construct a ``new'' group with a respective finitely presented overgroup and its finitely generated subgroup, we may again denote them by the same latters by $K$ and $L$.
+Below we reserve the letters $K,L$ for these specific groups only.
+In particular, if we have $K,L$ for an ``old'' group, and then we construct a ``new'' group with a respective finitely presented overgroup and its finitely generated subgroup, we may again denote them by the same letters $K$ and $L$.
 Also, if we have two benign subgroups, say, $H_1$ and $H_2$, we will denote the respective groups by $K_1, K_2$ and $L_1, L_2$.
 The context will tell us \textit{for which} benign subgroups they are being considered, and no misunderstanding will occur.